tabledoc¶

 """

-# Store the header as keys in a dict to keep ordering
+# Store the headers as keys in a dict to keep ordering

 headdict = {"@id": True}